 You can change health plans as many times as you want.
-If you call to change your health plan on or before the 15th of the month, the change will take place on the first day of the next month.
-If you call after the 15th of the month, the change will take place the first day of the second month after that.
-For example:
+If the member requests to change MCOs on or before the monthly state cut-off date, the plan change will be effective on the first day of the month following the change request.
+If the member requests to change MCOs after the monthly state cut-off date, the change will be effective the first day of the second month following the change request.